Drogba: Former Chelsea star to receive Uefa President’s award | Goal.com

 Former Chelsea forward Didier Drogba has been selected for the 2020 Uefa President’s award for his ‘commitment to excellence on and off the pitch’.

-The 42-year-old has been transforming lives since his retirement from professional football through his foundation which provide educational assistance to millions of school children.
+The 42-year-old has been transforming lives since his retirement from professional football through his foundation which provides educational assistance to millions of school children.

 The forward made a name for himself during his time with the Stamford Bridge outfit, where he enjoyed two stints, winning a number of laurels, including the Champions League.

-The organizer of the award Aleksander Ceferin has hailed the contribution of the former Marseille forward to humanity as well as the opportunity the top European competition afforded African players.
+The organizer of the award Aleksander Ceferin has hailed the contribution of the former Marseille forward to humanity.

 “He is a leader – a pioneer.
 I will remember him as a player for his skill, strength and intelligence, but above all for his insatiable appetite to succeed – a trait which is just as present in his desire to help others off the field of play.